workingDog/Gpsd4Scala/readme.md

   - linker !
 Device(deviceObj)
   - linker !
 Watch(watchObj)

-Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a second or two.
+Note: to give the linker time to setup the connection and process the commands, it is advisable to wait for a second or two.

-In your application, simply include the gpsd4scala jar file from the [target directory](https://github.com/workingDog/Gpsd4Scala/tree/master/target/scala-2.10)
+In your application, simply include the gpsd4scala jar file from the [target directory](https://github.com/workingDog/Gpsd4Scala/tree/master/target/scala-2.10).

 # How to collect the data

 The collector is where the data arrives, this is where you do something with the data received from the gpsd.
-In your application all you have to do is to create your own collector and register it with the linker, as shown in the example above.
+In your application all you have to do is to create your own collector and register it with the linker, as shown in the example above, the rest is done for you.

 Here is the typical structure of a collector actor showing the data arriving with the Collect(obj) message: